-Also known as Starfish, Blue Starfish, Blue Linckia, Blue Linckia Star, Blue Linckia Starfish, Blue Linckia Sea Star, Linckia Sea Star, Star of Blue Sea and Snake Sea Star.
+Also known as Blue Linckia, Blue Linckia Star, Blue Linckia Starfish, Blue Linckia Sea Star, Blue Starfish, Linckia Sea Star, Pacific Blue Sea Star, Snake Sea Star, Star-of-Blue Sea, Starfish.

 Blue is its common colour but varies from place to place.

 This Sea Star is host to the Sea Star Shrimp Periclimenes soror http://www.whatsthatfish.com/fish/sea-star-shrimp/3011